philpagel/debian-headless/README.md

 The default password is `r00tme` and can be configured in the preseeding file.
 Alternatively, set a host key in preseeding for passwordless login.

-NOTE: The included `example-preseed.cfg` assumes that you are connected via ethernet (as a server should be).
+NOTE: The included `minimal-preseed.cfg` assumes that you are connected via ethernet (as a server should be).
 If you want to/must use a wifi connection you need to configure this.